aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgsymbolelementbuilder/refx/_index.md

 ---
 title: SVGSymbolElementBuilder.RefX
 second_title: Aspose.SVG for .NET API Reference
-description: SVGSymbolElementBuilder method.
+description: SVGSymbolElementBuilder RefX method.
 Sets the refX attribute of the symbol element defining the x-coordinate of the reference point of the symbol
 type: docs
 weight: 20
 url: /net/aspose.svg.builder/svgsymbolelementbuilder/refx/